-While Italy's natural wonders are well documented, it isn’t until you strike out into the wild mountains and trek along its vertiginous coastlines that you realise how bella this country really is.
+Italy's beaches and art-rammed cities often steal the limelight, but it isn’t until you strike out into the wild mountains and trek along vertiginous coastlines that you can even come close to understanding how ravishing this country really is.

-From the cliff-hanging trails of Amalfi to the colossal granite spires of the Dolomites, volcano climbs in Sicily to hikes deep into the heart of the flower-freckled Apennines – Italy is a boot made for walking.
-Here are seven of the country's best hikes, with info on how to tackle them.
-Travel for tourism is currently permitted in Italy, but be sure to check the latest information before departure.
+From the cliff-hanging trails of Amalfi to the colossal granite spires of the Dolomites, volcano climbs in Sicily to hikes deep into the heart of the flower-freckled Apennines, Italy is a boot made for walking.

 Sella-Herbetet Traverse, Gran Paradiso, Piedmont